Tangerinez/MasterMind-Challenge/README.md

     - For some users, there have been issues with sass not being installed upon installing dependencies.
 To install sass manually, you can type ```npm install node-sass``` in terminal and press enter.
 5. Since the public api keys are in a .env file that is listed in CRA's .gitignore file, you must create a .env file in the ```/src``` folder and *follow this next step*:
     - In the .env file, paste the following code which contains the api key: ```REACT_APP_MASTERMIND_API_KEY = 5b0c9eac-14de-4d87-ba5d-6bbf34b98246```
+      - In the case that this api key does not work, you may replace the api key with ```0192a2e3-62f9-42ec-a956-07905bb4314f```
+      - In the event that BOTH keys do not work due to usage limitations, you may replace the api key with your own key, which can be obtained from signing up for free on Random.org's website.
+    - By creating this .env folder and pasting the api key into it, the application can now make api calls in the GameBody component in ```src/components/Game/GameBody/GameBody.js```
 6. To then run the application in your browser, type ```npm start``` and press enter.
 The application should then start locally in your browser.

 # Technology Used